 (Conjecture) 11

+Tacitus wrote that back in the days of ancient Rome.
+We have way more laws today.
 I know people who think the government is respectable and trying to protect us.
-Governments have failed to be respectable in many ways.
+Governments have often failed to show respect in various ways.
 No one tested to see if the war on drugs would produce good results before they forced it on the whole world.
-The war on drugs targeted black men, and this has devasted black neighborhoods.
-Just look at all the tortures and killings going on in Mexico.
-Due to drug laws, secretive gangsters took over distribution.
-Police blame the gangsters for the increase in murder and then recommend more law enforcement.
-The increased police presence coincided with more gang activity (Carpenter, 1990).
+The war on drugs targeted black men, and this has devastated black neighborhoods.
+Meanwhile, secretive gangsters took over distribution along the Mexican border.
+Police blame the gangsters for the increase in murders and then recommend more law enforcement.
+The increased police presence coincided with an increase in gang activity (Carpenter, 1990).
 Now, politicians spend huge amounts of money to keep this war going, violating our right to free choice while claiming to do good for us.
 We need better ways to deal with drug use.

 The war on drugs turns the innocent into suspects and gives the civilized authorities the ability to search your house and probe your body.
 Law enforcement encourages people to spy and snitch on family and friends.
 Millions of people have been sent to prison for minor offenses.
 (Gupta, 2011).
 The children of prisoners have trouble fitting into society, creating a class of outcasts and future criminals.
 Large sections of society become ghettos when those in control knock people down and prevent them from improving themselves.
 All this happened after the government interfered in society.

-Though drugs are a waste of time, The government should never have the right to send people to drug addiction treatment.
-No one has a right to force treatment.
+Though drugs are a waste of time, the government should never have the right to send people to drug addiction treatment.
+No one has the right to force treatment upon another.
 Freedom involves an element of risk; we have a right to make mistakes.
 We have the right to choose the way we wish to correct these mistakes.
 Also, whether any treatment works is questionable, especially the methods developed by Alcoholics Anonymous (Glaser, 2015).
-Such treatment wastes money and people’s time.
+Would the people who claim to have gotten better have gotten better on their own?
+Is the treatment a wastes money and people’s time?
+Do the people who fail the treatment deserve to be punished if the treatment is bad.

 According to information from the Substance Abuse and Mental Health Services Administration, only a tiny percentage of drug users ever become addicts (NSDUH, 2008).
-The government made the drug problem a bigger problem than it was by targeting occasional drug use.
+Did the government make the drug problem a bigger problem than it was by targeting occasional drug use?
 Would drug use increase without law enforcement against drugs?
 Portugal reduced prosecution for drugs, and according to Time magazine, drug use decreased in Portugal (Szalavitz, 2009).
 Unfortunately, after ten years, the drug problem returned to Portugal.

 Some of you might think that punishing users would help them.
 That might not work.
-Publications by the National Bureau of Economic Research show that kids come out of jail worse than they go in (Aizer, 2013).
+Publications by the National Bureau of Economic Research indicate that children released from jail often emerge as worse criminals than they were when they entered (Aizer, 2013).
 If law enforcement does not work, legalization does not work, treatment does not work, and compassion does not work, what do we do about the drug problem?
-The source of the problem for the addict isn’t always the drugs if conditions in life lead a person to become an addict.
+The source of the problem for the addict isn’t always the drugs; it can be conditions in life that lead a person to become an addict.
 Research by Bruce K. Alexander shows rats living with other rats are less likely to use drugs than rats kept in cages alone (Alexander, 1981).
-We also need an extended family for good psychological health.
+Humans also need an extended family for good psychological health.
 In the modern world, we see a growing number of troubled kids being raised by single parents.
-Government programs are not fixing the problem and may be making the problem worse.
 Perhaps we will not be able to build large families in civilized societies.
 The only solution would be a return to a tribal way of life.

 Unfortunately, the war on drugs makes us addicted to more government.
 Now, institutions make every choice for us and watch everything we do.
-We must choose our destiny without interference, but lawmakers want to be the guardians of morality to fix you; you are not broken.
+We must choose our own destiny without interference, but lawmakers want to be the guardians of morality to fix us; we are not broken.
 People can work together, and people share when they are confident in themselves.
-Civilization fears confident people, so they destroy our confidence, telling us we are bad.
+Civilization fears confident people, so it destroys our confidence, telling us we are bad.
 The insecure will destroy freedom rather than let anyone have it.
 Our insecure authority figures do not know the right way.
-No one has it all figured.
+No one has it all figured out.
 The government should leave us alone, yet authorities can’t, and laws are a symptom of their hatred.
 Civilization is organized hatred against us.

-I asked a senior police officer, “What if the laws made problems worse, and people could find solutions if the police got out of our way?”
+I asked the senior police officer, “What if the laws made problems worse, and people could find solutions if the police got out of our way?”
 The officer accused me of being immature.
 I know I am immature.
 The question is still not answered.
-I make a lot of assumptions, and they all could be wrong, but I am not using my assumptions as reasons to lock people up.
+I make a lot of assumptions, and they could all be wrong, but I am not using them as reasons to lock people up.
 We should be questioning the law.
 I went to a spot outside the city and noticed that no one had visited that place for a long time.
 In a city of over twenty million people, why was I the only one who had come to the spot outside the city?
-People don’t consider me to be a person worth believing, so I could never convince anyone else to go to the spot, which is a shame because it is an amazing place.
+People don’t consider me to be someone worth believing, so I could never convince anyone else to visit the spot, which is a shame because it’s an amazing place.

 Next Page Chapter 12